Holographic Schwinger effect and electric instability with anisotropy: Involving the flavor brane

 \subsection{The effective Lagrangian}

-To begin with, let us introduce probe D7-brane to the bulk.
+To begin with, let us introduce a probe D7-brane to the bulk.
 While there are different constructions to embed D7-brane as flavor in the IIB supergravity background, in this work we would consider the most widely used configuration of the flavor D7-brane embedding, that is the flavor D7-brane is parallel to the $N_{c}$ D3-branes.
-The D-brane configuration is illustrated in Table \ref{tab:3} and \ref{tab:4}.
+The D-brane configuration with respect to the black brane and bubble background is illustrated in Table \ref{tab:3} and \ref{tab:4}.

 According to the gauge-gravity duality, the hypermultiplet is excited due to the oscillations of an open string connecting the color (D3) and flavor (D7) branes, thus the massless/massive state corresponds to the configuration that D7-brane is touched/untouched to the stack of $N_{c}$ D3-branes, which is the content in the low-energy theory.
 Therefore the dual theory will contain the dynamics of flavors when the action of the flavor brane is taken into account.
 So the effective Lagrangian for dual theory is given by the bosonic action for the flavor D7-brane as\footnote{While there should be a Wess-Zumino term in the D-brane action, it is vanished according to the supergravity solution in Section 1.},